Chapter 7: Triptidipa Prakaranam – Light on Supreme Satisfaction

 But also, at the same time, we feel it is identical with our own selves – sva-prakasa.
 We cannot alienate ourselves into something else.
 We always feel that we are what we are.
 The consciousness that I am is so very intensely felt by me that it cannot be an object of my intellectual argument or ratiocination.
 It is a direct, immediate experience.

-So the Atman consciousness even here is partially a direct experience in the case of our own feeling of identity with ourselves and per se it is indirect also, when the intellect begins to feel that it has to be realised sometime in the future.
+So the Atman consciousness even here is partially a direct experience in the case of our own feeling of identity with ourselves and partially it is indirect also, when the intellect begins to feel that it has to be realised sometime in the future.

 Parokṣa jñāna kāle’pi viṣaya svaprakāśatā, samā brahma svaprakāśam astī tyevaṁ vibodhanāt (50).
 Even when we receive instruction from a Guru or study a scripture, some kind of illumination takes place.
 It is not that study is entirely useless or satsanga is useless or instruction from the Guru is useless.
 That is not the case.
 They have the capacity to create in us an indirect apprehension of the nature of reality.
 Though it is indirect, it is an apprehension nevertheless.
 We believe that God exists.
 We have not contacted God, no doubt, but our belief is so firm that it has become a conviction in us and it is certainly a knowledge.